roelofjan-elsinga/portfolio/resources/content/collections/articles/github-pages-static-web-hosting-made-simple.md

 For this post I'm going to focus on the deployment aspect of these benefits.
 The ease with which anyone can now deploy changes to their website is really great, so I consider that the most important benefit.

 Deploying changes becomes very simple because all you have to do as a developer or designer is push your website to a specific branch in your Git repository.
-When setting up GitHub Pages for your repository, following the steps I outlined in [How to host a lightning-fast website on Github Pages](https://roelofjanelsinga.com/articles/how-to-host-on-github-pages), you will have specified the branch on which you want to host your website.
+When setting up GitHub Pages for your repository, following the steps I outlined in [How to set up and automatically deploy your website to GitHub Pages](/articles/how-to-set-up-automatically-deploy-website-github-pages), you will have specified the branch on which you want to host your website.
 Often times this is "master" or "gh-pages".
 Personally, I prefer to use "master".
 Anything that's on "master" is what I consider to be published already, so putting that thought into practice and using the master branch as "live" on GitHub pages is the correct approach.
 If your project is more than just a website, you can consider "gh-pages" as your default deployment branch.

 ## How could hosting on GitHub Pages impact your workflow?